karlerikjonatan/karlerikjonatan/README.md

 ## Hi, I’m Jonatan 👨🏼‍💻

-I’m a fullstack **JavaScript** developer with 10 years of experience in programming.
+I’m a fullstack **JavaScript** developer with 10 years of experience in problem solving.

 - 🔭 I’m currently working on a variety of web and mobile applications in **TypeScript**
 - 🌱 I’m currently learning **Svelte** and practising my skills in **Docker**